dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   * GridStat   at 2019-02-03

 .. note::
-    If running a MET tool that processes data over a time range such as SeriesAnalysis or StatAnalysis must be run with LOOP_ORDER = processes.
+    If running a MET tool that processes data over a time range, such as SeriesAnalysis or StatAnalysis, the tool must be run with LOOP_ORDER = processes.

 .. _Custom_Looping: